BoqianShi/TopoAnalysis_ADNI/README.md

 **Program:** Master of Science in Computer Science
 **Date:** Spring 2024

-This Master's project by Boqian Shi utilizes topological data analysis (TDA) to analyze functional Magnetic Resonance Imaging (fMRI) data from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
+This Master's project by Boqian Shi implements a framework that utilizing topological data analysis (TDA) to analyze functional Magnetic Resonance Imaging (fMRI) data from the Alzheimer's Disease Neuroimaging Initiative (ADNI).
 The goal is to uncover patterns in brain networks associated with Alzheimer's Disease progression, identifying key functional connections and network organizations.

 ---